alexforencich/cocotbext-eth/README.md

 ### GMII

 The `GmiiSource` and `GmiiSink` classes can be used to drive, receive, and monitor GMII traffic.
 The `GmiiSource` drives GMII traffic into a design.
 The `GmiiSink` receives GMII traffic, including monitoring internal interfaces.
+The `GmiiPhy` class is a wrapper around `GmiiSource` and `GmiiSink` that also provides clocking and rate-switching to emulate a GMII PHY chip.

 To use these modules, import the one you need and connect it to the DUT: